PYTHON

 Python For Loops with Lists

-You can apply operations to each item in a list, from printing values to modifying data.
+For loops are great for processing Python lists.
+For example, you can apply operations to each item in the list, like printing values or modifying data.

 colors = ["red", "green", "blue"]